eanplatter/chrome-extension-starter/README.md

-# 3SC Extension
+# Chrome Extension Starter
-A Chrome extension for 3 Stand Code assignments and help.

-This project is **not ready** for end users.
+A starter kit for chrome extensions.

 # Setup